made-by-yuyao-liu/coding-portfolio/README.md

 ---

 ## 👩‍💻 About Me
 Hi!
-I’m Yuyao — a Business Analytics and Finance student (with a CS minor) at McGill University who enjoys coding, building small projects, and constantly improving problem-solving skills.
+I’m Yuyao (Cindy) Liu.
+I am an undergrad student at McGill University double majoring in Business Analytics and Finance student, and minoring in Computer Science.
+I enjoy coding, building small projects, and constantly improving my problem-solving skills.
 I use this repository to track my learning in programming and to showcase my technical work.

 ---